 Kids love getting toys for Christmas.
 Unfortunately, there are too many toys on the shelves that have the potential to cause serious injury to a child.
-According to the latest statistics from the U.S. Consumer Safety Commission, emergency rooms treated over 251,700 toy-related injuries in 2017.
+According to the latest statistics from the U.S. Consumer Safety Commission, emergency rooms treated over 251,700 kids injured by a toy in 2017.

 When you get ready to start your Christmas shopping, check your child’s wish list to make sure all their choices are safe and appropriate for their age, physical capabilities and level of mental and social development.
 If you’re unsure, go online and do a little research.
 This will help you avoid purchasing toys that are poorly manufactured or designed, as well as those with inconsistent and inadequate warnings, cautions and age recommendations.

 Beware of toys that:

 - Are made out of flammable materials

 - Have small, removable parts which could be swallowed and become lodged in the throat

 - Make loud noises that could damage a child’s hearing

 - Have cords and strings longer than 6″ that could get wrapped around the neck

 - Have projectiles and other propelled objects that can result in eye injuries

 - Use batteries that may leak, overheat and explode